Filler

 Even though national touring dance companies such as the Joffrey ballet or Pilobolus have been known to present nude dances on stage, remember that dancers performing mainstream dance styles can get away with daring artistic statements because today's society generally accepts what they do as "legitimate".
 Because they're already "legitimate" they can push the envelope and be daring.
 However, those of us engaged in Oriental dance are still struggling to be viewed in an equal light, and we don't have the freedom to do the same kinds of artistic experimentation that they do.

-When performing at a private party in someone's home, wear slightly more modest clothes than what you might choose for a nightclub show on a stage that's somewhat separated from the audience.
+When performing at a private party in someone's home, wear slightly more modest clothes than what you might choose for a theatrical show on a stage that's somewhat separated from the audience.
 When you're close at hand, you may seem too "available", especially if your costume is very revealing.

 Educate, Educate, Educate!